 A student group interested in organizing and applying for recognition may be granted a 30-day permit to use campus facilities for the purpose of completing required procedures and for recruiting interested members.
 It will not be allowed to sponsor speakers, programs, or events; sponsor fund-raising activities; or use the name of the University until it has been formally recognized.

-A. Proposals may be picked up and submitted to the Office of Student Life, ASC 213,
+A. Proposals may be picked up and submitted to the Office of Student Involvement,

 1. Name of the proposed organization.